fieldtrip/website/tutorial/mouse_eeg.md

   - coregister it
   - read the atlas data
   - coregister it
+- prepare the headmodel
   - make segmentation of brain tissue
   - make mesh of boundaries
   - make BEM volume conduction model
-- make the source model and leadfields
   - specification of electrodes
   - deal with differences in animal size
+  - make the source model and leadfields
 - do source reconstruction
   - visualize source reconstruction
   - look up source results in atlas